beginning of content

 What is the pelvic floor and perineum?

-Your pelvic floor lies across the bottom of your pelvis and is made up of muscles, ligaments and tissue.
+Your pelvic floor lies across the bottom of your pelvis.
+It includes a group of muscles, called the levator ani muscles, as well as connective tissue.

-The perineum is part of the pelvic floor.
-In females, it is the area of tissue between the opening of the vagina and the anus.
-It is typically between 2 and 5 centimetres long.
+Your perineum is below your pelvic floor.
+In females, it is the area of tissue between the opening of your vagina and anus.

 What does the pelvic floor do?

-What can happen to my pelvic floor during pregnancy?
+What can happen to my pelvic floor during pregnancy and childbirth?

-See your doctor if you have problems controlling your bowel or bladder.
-They may refer you to a specialist physiotherapist for assessment and a customised pelvic floor exercise program.
+See your doctor if you have problems controlling your bowel or bladder or if it is affecting your mental health.
+They may refer you to a specialist physiotherapist for assessment and a pelvic floor exercise program.

-What problems can affect my perineum and pelvic floor during childbirth?
+What can happen to my perineum during childbirth?

-During a vaginal birth, it is possible for your perineum to tear.
+During a vaginal birth, as your perineum stretches, it can tear.
 Often these tears are not serious and will heal naturally.

 Your midwife or doctor may offer you a warm compress to place on your perineum when it starts to stretch during childbirth.
 This can help reduce your risk of having a severe tear.

-More serious tears will sometimes occur and can affect your pelvic floor muscles or the muscles around your anus.
+More severe tears can affect your pelvic floor muscles or the muscles around your anus.
 This can make your recovery more difficult.

-In some situations your doctor or midwife may ask you if they can make a cut to your perineum during childbirth.
+In some situations your doctor or midwife may ask you if they can make a cut in your perineum during childbirth.
 This is called an episiotomy and is used to make the opening of your vagina wider.
-This gives your baby more space to emerge.
+This gives your baby more space to come out.

-If your doctor or midwife recommends an episiotomy to prevent a serious tear to your perineum, they will explain the procedure.
+If your doctor or midwife recommends an episiotomy, they will explain the procedure.
 Your consent is needed before the procedure is done.

 Your midwife will guide you on how best to recover from a perineal tear or cut.

-Can I help prepare my pelvic floor for pregnancy and childbirth?
+Can I help prepare my pelvic floor and perineum for pregnancy and childbirth?

 Pelvic floor muscle exercises